Sathijad/IT-Center-Project-2---Intern-Project/admin-web/Frontend Docs/ACCESSIBILITY_TESTING.md

 - E2E will start mock API + dev server + headless Chrome and run tests.
 The a11y smoke test injects `axe-core` via CDN and fails on serious/critical issues defined in the spec.

 ### Current results (latest local run)
-- Component a11y tests: 3/3 passed
+- Component a11y tests:
-  - `Login`, `Dashboard`, `Users` → jest-axe reported no violations in rendered markup under test conditions (mocked network/auth where applicable)
+  - Phase 1: `Login`, `Dashboard`, `Users` → jest-axe reported no violations
+  - Phase 2: `LeaveRequestPage`, `ApplyLeavePage`, `AttendancePage` → jest-axe reported no violations
+  - Phase 3: All 6 booking pages → jest-axe reported no violations (see `phase3-booking-a11y.test.tsx` for comprehensive tests)
 - E2E a11y smoke: included in suite; ensure the app is running via the `npm run e2e` harness to validate in-browser.
 The smoke test asserts no serious/critical violations on `Dashboard` after auth token seeding.

 ### Why these three pages (scope and rationale)